Esau-co/docs/teacher-guide/control_course_access.md

 * **Private** : means the course is only available to students who have been subscribed to it by a teacher or administrator.
 Make sure the _Subscription_ option is set to be only available to trainers, though, as otherwise students might be able to subscribe themselves.
 * **Closed** : means the course is _only available to its teacher or the administrator_.
 Other users cannot access it, even if they have previously been subscribed to it.
 This last option is recommended _during the building or maintenance periods of the course_.

+> **Note:** Administrators also have the possibility to completely hide a
+> course, even to teachers, including the course creators/owners.
+This is
+> referred to as the _hidden_ visibility.